project-terraforma/Ashwin-DaD/README.md

     pip install -r requirements.txt
     ```

-3.  **Configure the database connection:**

-      * Open `config.yaml`.
-      * Update the database connection string with your credentials and Overture data source details.
+3.  **Ensure Metrics data is present:**

+      * The `Metrics/metrics/` directory should contain Overture metrics CSV files organized by release date.
+      * The script automatically detects the latest release.

 4.  **Generate the LLM-readable file:**

     ```bash
-    python generator_script.py
+    python3 generate_llm_context.py
     ```

+    This script will:
+    - Analyze all metrics CSV files from the latest release
+    - Extract schema information and statistics
-    This script will generate (or update) the `README_generation_output.txt` file.
+    - Generate (or update) the `README_generation_output.txt` file
+    - Report file size and completion status

 5.  **Start your LLM investigation:**

       * Copy the entire contents of `README_generation_output.txt`.
       * Paste the content directly into the prompt/context window of your preferred LLM (e.g., ChatGPT, Claude, Gemini).
-      * Begin asking your natural language questions about the Overture data\!
+      * Begin asking your natural language questions about the Overture data!
 The pre-injected prompts will help set the context for the LLM.

+## Example Usage

+After generating the context file, you can ask questions like:

+- "Which countries have the highest concentration of Places data?"
+- "What percentage of buildings are residential vs commercial?"
+- "How has the data changed in this release compared to the previous one?"
+- "What are the most common road types in the Transportation theme?"

+The LLM will use the statistics and schema information in the context document to provide accurate, data-driven answers.